pascalliano/SimpleTk/README.md

 - Use `{3}` to declare a maximum number of Columns for a parent-Widget (grid-geometry manager will be used inside that widget)
     - Lines without these brackets will use the pack-geometry manager to place child widgets
 - Use `..` to type spaces in string arguments _(a better solution is in work)_
+- With `>` you can use this line to tyoe pure python code (e.g. to call methods on a widget)
 - Use `#` to comment out the line from this point

 Example: